 - Representation of Pioneer Natural Resources Company (NYSE: PXD) in its all-stock acquisition of Parsley Energy Inc. (NYSE: PE), valued at approximately $7.6 billion;

-- Representation of the South Carolina Department of Administration in its statutorily mandated obligation to propose to the state General Assembly options for the future of the South Carolina Public Service Authority, also known as Santee Cooper;
+- Representation of the South Carolina Department of Administration in its solicitation of a bid from NextEra Energy to acquire the South Carolina Public Service Authority, also known as Santee Cooper, valued at $9.46 billion;

-- Representation of Concho Resources, Inc. (NYSE: CXO) in its acquisition of RSP Permian, Inc. in an all-stock transaction valued at approximately $9.5 billion;
+- Representation of Concho Resources, Inc. in its acquisition of RSP Permian, Inc. in an all-stock transaction valued at approximately $9.5 billion;

 - Representation of Williams Companies (NYSE: WMB) in its $3.8 billion pipeline joint venture with the Canadian Pension Plan Investment Board in the Marcellus and Utica Basins;